eshetudejene/iwork-consulting/implementation-progress.md

 - ✅ Properly aligned with no overlapping elements
 - ✅ Ready for production deployment

-The transformation is complete and the website now provides an excellent user experience that will help iWork Technologies attract and convert potential clients effectively while ranking well in search engines.
+The transformation is complete and the website now provides an excellent user experience that will help iWork Consulting attract and convert potential clients effectively while ranking well in search engines.